Integrative Medicine Eligibility Requirements

 Additional Application Requirements:

-12. U.S. physicians must perform a self-query of the National Practitioner Data Bank and submit this sealed report, unopened and in the original envelope mailed from NPDB, to ABPS as part of the application.
-All Canadian physicians must request and submit a testament statement from each province in which a license is held, verifying that there have been no disciplinary actions against the applicant.
+- All U.S. physicians must perform a self-query of the National Practitioner Data Bank and submit the report.
+Get your self-query report at www.npdb-hipdb.hrsa.gov.
+All Canadian physicians must request a Testament Statement from each province in which a license is held verifying that there have been no disciplinary actions against the applicant.